-All lesson plans must be in the following format.
-Failure to follow this format and turn in all lesson plans with attachments in a timely manner will adversely impact your internship grade.
+All lesson plans must be in the following format or the format designated by your university supervisor.
+Failure to follow the format designated from your university supervisor will adversely impact your internship grade.
+All lesson plans should be attached to Canvas by the deadline listed in the syllabus